Alba3k/quant-strategies/README.md

-# 🧠 Quant Strategies
+# :bank: Quant Strategies

 📈 A modular collection of algorithmic trading strategies built in Python.
 Designed for crypto markets and adaptable to other asset classes, this repository provides clean, testable implementations of technical strategies using `pandas`, `NumPy`, and `pandas-ta`.

 ---